 Skip To Content

-The Master of Arts in Art Therapy (MAAT) Program provides a holistic education while centering the t art and studio-based practices of art therapy.
+The Master of Arts in Art Therapy (MAAT) Program provides a holistic education while centering art therapy practices.
 This studio-based program is designed to meet the Educational Standards set forth by the Art Therapy Credentials Board (ATCB) and the American Art Therapy Association (AATA).
 At a minimum, the program prepares competent entry level Art Therapists in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains.

 Central to the program’s philosophy is the development of the creative student as a mental health professional with education and experience in all aspects of the therapeutic relationship.
 The program’s foundation in art enables the student to hone the studio practices that are essential in working alongside individuals, groups and communities.
 Through critical examinations of socio-cultural factors and studio art applications, the student is prepared to function as a competent, ethical, creative, and compassionate art therapist within a variety of treatment settings.